Patients and Visitors

 The UI Health Clinical Pastoral Education Program is designed to train graduate-level (and equivalent) individuals who are interested in pursuing a career in chaplaincy by offering a high-quality, experiential educational process.
 For more information, download our brochure.

-An area for prayer and meditation is located in the hospital (room 1140) on the first floor near the visitor elevators.
-It is open 24 hours per day, seven days per week.
-In the meditation room, a prayer book is available to write prayer requests.
+The Contemplation/Meditation Room is open 24/7/365 days a year and is open to all visitors and employees.
+This area for prayer and meditation is located on the second floor of the new Atrium (room 2055).
+In the contemplation room, a prayer book is available to write prayer requests.
 Chaplains will pray for these needs.
 Free spiritual resources are also available.
+A chaplain is also always on-site to be available for patient, their families, and employees.

 Spirituality Groups